List of American Girl characters: Josefina Montoya

-Josefina Montoya is a young Mexican girl living on a ranch in 1824 Santa Fe, New Mexico with her extended family.
+Josefina Montoya is a young Mexican girl living on a ranch in 1824 Santa Fe, New Mexico, with her extended family.
 She and her family (including her oldest sister, Ana who is married to Tomas and has two sons, and her two other sisters, headstrong Francisca and practical and sensible Clara) must adapt following the death of their mother before the books and the introduction of their mother's sister, Tía Dolores (who later marries Josefina's widowed father), to the family circle.
 Josefina dreams of becoming a healer like her grandmother and is taught this by her aunt, Magdalena, her father's sister.
 Josefina has a pet goat named Sombrita.
 Themes include adjustment to loss, the day-to-day life of the Mexican people, and the cultural and societal changes and influences that occurred once Mexico opened trade routes in collaboration with the US.
 Josefina's family speaks Spanish and there are Spanish words and phrases in her books that are defined in the glossary.
-Released in 1997, Josefina was American Girl's first Latina doll.
+Josefina was released in 1997.
+Josefina is American Girl's first Latina doll.
+In May 2024 it was announced that Josefina would be re-released with her original outfits as part of a tribute collection.